NeuroBo Pharmaceuticals (NASDAQ:NRBO) Lifted to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of NeuroBo Pharmaceuticals (NASDAQ:NRBO) from a hold rating to a buy rating in a report published on Thursday morning, Zacks.com reports.
-They currently have $3.25 price objective on the stock.
+NeuroBo Pharmaceuticals (NASDAQ:NRBO) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Thursday, Zacks.com reports.
+The firm currently has a $3.25 price target on the stock.
+Zacks Investment Research‘s price target points to a potential upside of 1.56% from the company’s previous close.

 According to Zacks, “NeuroBo Pharmaceuticals Inc. is a biopharmaceutical company.
 It is focused on novel treatments for neurodegenerative diseases.
 The company’s novel lead candidate NB-01 is a drug candidate for diabetic neuropathic pain.
 NB-02 focuses on the treatment of neurodegenerative diseases.
 NeuroBo Pharmaceuticals Inc., formerly known as Gemphire Therapeutics Inc., is based in Northville, United States. “

-Separately, HC Wainwright reissued a buy rating and set a $16.00 target price on shares of NeuroBo Pharmaceuticals in a research note on Tuesday, April 20th.
+Separately, HC Wainwright reaffirmed a “buy” rating and issued a $16.00 price target on shares of NeuroBo Pharmaceuticals in a research note on Tuesday, April 20th.

 NeuroBo Pharmaceuticals (NASDAQ:NRBO) last announced its quarterly earnings results on Monday, May 17th.
 The company reported ($0.15) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.16) by $0.01.
 As a group, equities analysts anticipate that NeuroBo Pharmaceuticals will post -0.64 earnings per share for the current year.